monil-patel/mcp-client-ext/README.md

 ## Requirements

 - The MCP server script must be available and accessible.
-The default path used in the extension is `C:\Development\mcp-tutorial\weather\build\index.js`.
+The default path used in the extension is `C:\Development\mcp-tutorial\weather\build\index.js`. you can clone the server code https://github.com/monil-patel/mcp-server-poc
 - Ensure that the required dependencies for the MCP server are installed and configured.

 ## Extension Settings